AshishSalaskar1/DS_Algo_Playground/Code_Snippets/Go Lang/Notes/basics.md

     - `go.mod` -> contains mod "modname"
     - `cmd/main/main.go` -> you import in your` main.go` as "modname/package_name"
     - `package1/package1.go`,`package2/package2.go`

+  - Importing external modules

+    - `go mod tidy` -> Downloads all packages already imported in your codes

+    - `go get package_name/path` -> Individually downoad each module that you want to import

 - **Types**